 Colorado law requires that every business provide paid 10-minute breaks for every four hours an employee works.
 Employers and employees may agree in writing to modify this break period to two five-minute breaks.

-When an employee works over five consecutive hours in a day, their employer must provide them with a meal break of at least a half hour.
+When an employee works over five consecutive hours in a day, their employer must provide them with a meal break of at least a half-hour.
 This meal break may be unpaid, unless the employee cannot step away from their duties.
 If an employee needs to keep working, they must be allowed to eat during this time and must be compensated.

 Employers must provide mothers with an unpaid nursing break for up to two years after giving birth.
 The company must also make reasonable efforts to give the mother a private space to nurse.
+This break time does not have to be paid unless the employee elects to use paid break or meal time.

 Colorado Child Labor Laws